Accounting for Payment Gateways: Shopify Payments vs Alternative Shopify Payment Methods

 Option #1.
 Pay with Shopify Payments

 Option #2.
-Pay with other Shopify payment methods (payment providers that are approved by Shopify)
+Pay with other Shopify payment methods (payment providers approved by Shopify)

 Option #3.
 Pay with Shopify manual payments